HF 8106

 Your child may also need to use special ways to help the food and liquids go into the stomach.
 There may be positions or ways of feeding that help foods or liquids to move safely past the windpipe.

 Based on test results, the SLP will know what feeding methods will increase safety.
 This could include position changes.
 There may also be exercises to strengthen the muscles used to swallow.
 The SLP and care team will give you a plan before you leave the hospital.
-Also, the SLP may make a plan for ongoing SLP services after leaving the hospital.
+Also, the SLP may plan for ongoing SLP services after leaving the hospital.

 When to Call